 PhD Researcher

-Melica is a Ph.D. student at Concordia University, Montreal, Quebec.
-She received her M.Sc. degree in Civil Engineering – Environmental Management from the University of Tehran, Iran.
-Melica’s research area is mainly focused on sustainable water infrastructure and data science.
+Melica received her M.Sc. degree in Civil Engineering – Environmental Management from the University of Tehran, Iran.
+Melica’s research is focused on sustainable water infrastructure and data science.
 Currently, she is working on optimizing water distribution system maintenance and rehabilitation under a changing climate.
 She is co-supervised by Dr. Ehsan Roshani of the National Research Council.

 Jawad Ta’amneh